|Electronic Pages||Die Homepage der Familie Beis|

 The first item is insulation: In order to avoid ground loops, the DA2USB must be mounted fully insulated.
 That means that the insulating washers underneath the PCB are necessary and that the USB jack must not get into contact with the device's enclosure.

 The second item is electrical: Should you happen to have an extra S/PDIF output within the device (like on the AD24QS), you can connect it directly with a coaxial cable to the DA2USB's S/PDIF input, as shown on the photo.
 If not, you can connect this coaxial cable in parallel to the device's S/PDIF output.
 In order to avoid that the S/PDIF output gets terminated twice when it is connected externally, too, the 75 Ω input resistor (R10) should be disabled by removing the solder joint called J2 (available from PCB Rev. 3 on, located just behind the RCA input jack).

 The RCA jack, optical receiver and 2 LEDs can be omitted.

 c.)
 Installed in individual enclosures.
 The PCB is split which offers different mounting options.
-Individual mounting requires the "DA2USB extend option" which contains cable, connectors, additional screws, washers and mounting elements.
+Individual mounting requires the option "DA2USB Split Kit" which contains cable, connectors, additional screws, washers and mounting elements.

 Extended: Any space between front and rear panel.
 ST5A and ST5B are used and connected with a suitable ribbon cable.